 - The scope of MEDLINE includes such diverse topics as microbiology, delivery of health care, nutrition, pharmacology and environmental health.
 The categories covered in MEDLINE include everything from anatomy, organisms, diseases, psychiatry, and psychology to the physical sciences.

-- New material is added Tuesday through Saturday.
+- New material is added daily.

 - Coverage is worldwide, but most records (about 90%) are from English-language sources or have English abstracts.

-- Approximately 83% of citations added in the last five years include a published abstract.
+- Most citations include a published abstract.

 - The National Library of Medicine leases MEDLINE data to researchers and commercial vendors, but PubMed provides free access to MEDLINE directly from NLM.